 is it safe to travel and stay in cambodia. my daughter is thinking about going there for an internship

-Sonnibor, it's one of the safer countries to visit, as long as she takes all the usual precautions. petty crime can be quite high especially in tourist areas... read more »over 4 years ago
+Sonnibor, it's one of the safer countries to visit, as long as she takes all the usual precautions. petty crime can be quite high especially in tourist areas... read more »almost 5 years ago